 Because of you, the good doesn't stop

-Today, on Giving Day 2020, we are celebrating the power of our UQ community and all that you have helped us to achieve.
+This year, it was all about celebrating the power of our UQ community and all that you have helped us achieve.

 Giving Day Milestones